 - Bok Choy Shiitake Mushroom Gratin

-These homemade vegetable chips are especially delicious because they're flavored with garlic, ginger and chile paste.
+These homemade Crispy Bok Choy Chips are especially delicious because they're flavored with garlic, ginger and chili paste.

 Preheat the oven to 425 degrees F, and adjust a couple of racks towards the center.